June 29, 2016 · Written by Foodtolive Team

 The quality of water is essential for your health as well.
 Unfortunately, even the tap water may contain pesticides so consider an idea of obtaining a certified water filter.
 It’s not as expensive as buying bottled water and, moreover, will help you avoid a contact with plastic once again.

 - Develop a balanced diet.

 - Avoid risky foods.

 Canned products and foods packed in plastic top this list.
 Try to exclude processed food from your meals as it usually contains excessive amounts of sodium, sugar and unhealthy fats.
 Also, try to limit sugar and salt use in your diet to the maximum.
 You can replace salt with different tasty and useful spices and sweeten your meals with honey instead.

 - Peel fruit and vegetables if you doubt their complete safety.

 If you are not quite sure that your veggies are free from chemicals and harmless enough, you can reduce the risks twice by simply peeling it as the main amount of dangerous components like pesticides are concentrated on the surface.
-Also keeping fruit and vegetables in warm water for a couple of hours helps cleansing them more effectively than by simply washing them.
+Also keeping fruit and vegetables in warm water for a couple of hours helps to cleanse them more effectively than by simply washing them.